emilebosch/codeassignment1/README.md

 - You consider the failing and flaky environment
 - You consider the possible corrupt input data
-- If it fails you make sure that people know
+- If it fails you make sure that a mechanic knows what has gone wrong
+- You try your best to process the full batch every night

 Your job is to make this to try this process to be as efficient as possible, to make sure it can handle errous input data, and deal with a flaky webservice.
 If the job doesn't finish by 6 in the morning people might not be able to get it, complain and start rioting with a high death toll.

-##What you can change
+##Things you can change

 Everything except the webservice and the CSV.
 This is made by Cap, so it wont be changed unless you allocate a new 200K budget which is not going to happen soon.